Georgia Tech Orchestras

 A pianist will be provided, but you are more than welcome to bring in your own pianist.

-To use the onsite pianist, you must indicate it on your online registration, and submit a piano/solo score (photocopies are fine!) to the Music Office (Couch 109E) by Tuesday January 9, 2024 at noon (12pm).
+To use the onsite pianist, you must indicate it on your online registration, and submit either a physical piano/solo score (photocopies are fine!) to the Music Office (Couch 109E) OR to send a PDF file to Dr. Ting by Tuesday January 9, 2024 at noon (12pm).

 There will be a short (10-15min) rehearsal with the pianist on a separate day prior to the competition date.